twl8n/definitionary/README.md

 the UI includes some mouse-over or similar feature for the text that reveals the text of the definition in the selected language.

-Given that only the most popular single word is used for a given definition+language, we may only supply one word.
+Given that only the most popular single word is used for a given definition+language, we only supply one word.

 #### Running via clojint aka clojure interpreter